 Development in Victoria

 The central Victoria neighbourhood is undergoing extensive regeneration.
-Once a cluster of tired office blocks, developers have breathed new life into the area with a shedload of contemporary new-build apartments.
+Once a cluster of tired office blocks, developers have breathed new life into the area with a shedload of contemporary apartments.
 A plethora of new bars, restaurants and stores have followed suit.

 Right opposite Victoria Station, The Nova Building is turning heads.
 This Land Securities scheme features an ultra-modern exterior, complete with a pink angular front.
+Rated as one of the best places to live in Westminster, scroll down to read reviews from residents who rent in Westminster.

 “It offers up a wealth of luxury shopping and fine dining, including the likes of Aster by DandD London to Rail House Cafe by Adam White.
 Residents will also enjoy first-class amenities like a 24-hour concierge service, a private residents’ lounge, gym facilities, a cinema and a business centre.
 There’s also secure underground parking available for a fee of £85,000.
-Topping everything off, figuratively and literally, is the ninth floor roof garden and terrace, which affords residents views over the palace’s gardens and the capital’s cityscape.” – HomeViews Property Pro on The Nova Building
+Topping everything off, figuratively and literally, is the ninth floor roof garden and terrace, which affords residents views over the palace’s gardens and the capital’s cityscape. ” – HomeViews Property Pro on The Nova Building

 Kings Gate is an alternative – another Westminster base by Land Securities.
 This one’s got a prime spot on Victoria Street, and overlooks the Royal Parks and Westminster Cathedral.
 Its 100 private apartments have been designed by Patrick Lynch, Millier and Spinocchia Freund.

 Westminster’s local amenities tend to cater to the wealthy occupants.
 Expect top schools, members-only clubs, fine dining – including a reputable clutch of Michelin-starred restaurants – and designer boutiques.
 Bond Street, in particular, offers some of the biggest names in fashion.
 Chanel, Cartier and Dolce all have flagship stores here.
-Westminster is also the place to dip in and out of London’s finest establishments, like Harrods, Sotheby’s auction house and The Ritz.
+Westminster is also the place to dip in and out of London’s finest establishments, like Harrods, Sotheby’s and The Ritz.

 Soho & Covent Garden